 He might consistently interrupt you or dominate conversations, showing little interest in your thoughts, opinions, or experiences.

 When you experience a difficult situation, he may fail to provide emotional support, understanding, or comfort, leaving you feeling alone with your struggles.

 4. Inconsiderate comments

-He might make thoughtless, sarcastic, or hurtful remarks, disregarding the potential emotional impact on you.
+He might make thoughtless, sarcastic, or hurtful remarks, disregarding their potential emotional impact on you.
 The mean things that are communicated over time will have a negative impact on you if you take them personally.

-5. Ignoring her needs
+5. Ignoring Your Needs

 An insensitive husband may consistently prioritize his own needs and desires over yours, neglecting your well-being and happiness.
 For example, he may sit on the couch and play video games and not offer to help and support you in the home